 Your child will be able to get to know you through:

 - Phone calls and emails

 - Pictures and letters

-When you remain in your child’s life through an open adoption, they’ll always know who you are and be able to understand your adoption decision.
-If your child wants to learn more about your adoption decision, and you’d rather the details come from you, you’ll be able to explain it to them yourself.
+When you remain in your child’s life through open adoption, they’ll always know who you are and be able to understand your adoption decision.
+If your child wants to learn more and you want the details to come from you, you’ll be able to explain it to them yourself.

 If you’re looking for an adoptive family that will always celebrate your child’s adoption story, you can contact the following adoption agencies:

 Adoptive Families are Thankful for Your Selfless Gift

 To every adoptive parent, bringing their child home for the first time is a moment they will always treasure.
 Your child will forever be a beloved member of their new family.